 To integrate Azure load balancer with MQTT Broker, follow the below instructions.

-• Go to Bevywise/MQTTRoute/conf/broker.con
+• Go to Bevywise/MQTTRoute/conf/broker.conf

 • Provide the IP address of the load balancer that’s generated after setting it up

-HASERVER_PORT = 8082
+Port = 8082

 Hope this blog has helped you understand how to configure the Azure load balancer to enable high availability.
 Try customising it yourself.
 The usage of Nginx load balancing by MQTT Broker to support high availability has already been thoroughly documented.